 You know who your audience is--it’s your target market of customers and, in the case of some B2B service providers, friendly referral sources.
 Your audience should influence your primary website success targets: Awareness, Acquisition, and Retention.
 These targets will influence the types of content you provide (some segments prefer “longer” content of 500 words or more, while others just need the quick and dirty).

 Just as important as knowing your audience is knowing how to move them from new visitor to newly-minted customer.
 In some fields, potential customers need a library of articles for research, while in others, it’s a matter of making a knowledgeable product purchase happen in the fewest clicks possible.
 By understanding the buying journey and experience for your prospects, you can create effective entry points to sales, set proper expectations with buyers, and improve your overall close rate.

-There’s a wealth of data out there (experienced website designers access it on a daily basis), that tracks how people engage brands via their websites and how they move along the purchasing journey.
+There’s a wealth of data out there (experienced website designers access it on a daily basis), that tracks how people engage brands through their websites and how they move along in the purchasing journey.